tytan652/rfcs/text/0045-add-notion-of-protocol.md

 Adding to `obs_service_info`:
 - `const char *(*get_connect_info)(uint32_t type, void *data)` where `type` is one of the value of the list above indicating which info we want and return `NULL` if it doesn't have it.
-- `bool (*can_try_to_connect)(void *data)`, since protocols and services do not always require the same informations.
+- `bool (*can_try_to_connect)(void *data)`, since protocols and services do not always require the same information.
 This function allows the service to return if it can connect.
 Return true if the the service has all it needs to connect.

-Adding to the API these functions:
+Adding these functions to the Services API:
 - `const char *obs_service_get_connect_info(uint32_t type, const obs_service_t *service)`: return the connection information related to the given type (list above).
 - `bool obs_service_can_try_to_connect(const obs_service_t *service)`: return if the service can try to connect.
   - return `bool (*can_try_to_connect)(void *data)` result.